box/developer.box.com/content/guides/users/deprovision/transfer-folders.md

   This also means that any shared content owned by the user may be inaccessible during the move.

-  Depending on the volume of content, this operation may take a signficant amount of time.
+  Depending on the volume of content, this operation may take a significant amount of time.
 </Message>